Screed: How long should you wait before laying your tiles or hardwood flooring?

 Anhydrite screed≤ 0.5%≤ 0.3%

-This document is the only valid one in case of a dispute with the flooring installer.
+This document is the only valid reference in the event of a dispute with the flooring installer.
 Request it before giving the green light for installation.

-Place a 50 x 50 cm plastic film on the screed and secure the edges with tape.
+Place a 50 x 50 cm piece of plastic film on the screed and tape down the edges.
 Leave it for 24 hours.
-If condensation appears under the film: the screed is still too damp.
-This test is useful as a first indicator before calling the tiler, but it has no legal value.
+If condensation appears under the film, the screed is still too damp.
+This test is a useful initial indicator before calling in the tiler, but it has no legal standing.

-Tiles, parquet, vinyl: does the flooring affect the drying times?
+Tiles, hardwood, vinyl: do different floorings affect drying times?

-Some moisture-regulating adhesives allow installation on cement screed as early as 1 week in certain cases.
-However, residual moisture thresholds still apply: check with your tiler for products suitable for your situation.
+Certain moisture-regulating adhesives allow for shorter installation times on cement screeds in specific cases.
+However, residual moisture thresholds still apply; check with your tiler to see which products are suitable for your situation.

-Wood is hygroscopic: it absorbs residual moisture and deforms irreparably.
-Parquet laid on a still-damp screed will swell, open its joints, and lift.
-For glued solid parquet, a 2% threshold on cement screed is imperative.
-Engineered wood flooring installed as a floating floor is slightly more flexible, but the risk remains real.
-The parquet must also be acclimatized in the room for 7 days before installation.
+Wood is hygroscopic: it absorbs residual moisture and will warp permanently.
+Hardwood installed on a damp screed will swell, develop gaps at the joints, and lift.
+For glued-down solid hardwood, the 2% threshold on cement screeds is mandatory.
+Engineered hardwood installed as a floating floor is slightly more forgiving, but the risk remains real.
+The wood must also be acclimated in the room for 7 days before installation.

-Less sensitive to moisture variations than wood, but the adhesive reacts to residual moisture in glued installations.
-The thresholds apply with the same strictness.
-For floating installations, the margin is slightly more flexible, but staying below 2% remains the cautious benchmark to avoid any long-term issues.
+Less sensitive to moisture fluctuations than wood, but the adhesive used for glue-down installation will react to residual moisture.
+The same strict thresholds apply.
+For floating installations, there is slightly more leeway, but staying below 2% remains the prudent standard to avoid long-term issues.

-For glued installations, residual moisture thresholds are imperative: the adhesive reacts directly to the screed's moisture and can decompose or form bubbles.
-For floating installations, the requirement is theoretically a bit more flexible, but the 2% threshold remains the cautious benchmark.
-The risk of long-term issues is merely postponed, not eliminated.
+For glue-down installations, residual moisture thresholds are mandatory, as the adhesive reacts directly to the moisture in the screed and can break down or bubble.
+With floating installations, the requirements are theoretically a bit more flexible, but the 2% threshold remains the safe benchmark.
+The risk of long-term damage is simply delayed, not eliminated.

-To learn more, check out our articles on the traditional screed vs anhydrite liquid screed, on the mistakes to avoid before pouring a screed and on screed and underfloor heating.
+To learn more, check out our articles on traditional screed vs. anhydrite liquid screed and on the mistakes to avoid before pouring a screed.

-Davide Chape tells you exactly when your floor is ready to receive its covering.
-We perform carbide moisture measurements on-site and provide you with a certificate.
-Contact us for a quote or a measurement.
+Davide Chape tells you exactly when your floor is ready for its covering.
+We perform carbide moisture testing on-site and provide you with a certificate.
+Contact us for a quote or to schedule a measurement.

 Davide Chape logo icon representing the corporate identity.